megsaunders/megsaunders.github.io/aboutme.md

 ## About me

+## About me

 ### Qualifications
 PhD in Oceanography (2010)
 Department of Oceanography
 Dalhousie University
-Halifax, Nova Scotia
+Halifax, Nova Scotia, Canada
-Canada
-Supervised by Prof. Anna Metaxas

 BSc in Marine Biology (2002)
 Department of Biology
 Simon Fraser University
-Burnaby, British Columbia
+Burnaby, British Columbia, Canada
-Canada

 ### Current appointments:

+Research Fellow (May 2016-present)
+School of Geography, Planning and Environmental Management
+The University of Queensland
+St Lucia, QLD, Australia

 Researcher (Aug 2015-present)
-ARC Centre of Excellence for Environmental Decisions
-School of Biological Sciences
+Centre for Biodiversity and Conservation Science School of Biological Sciences
 The University of Queensland
-St Lucia (Brisbane), QLD 4072
-Australia
+St Lucia, QLD, Australia

-Honorary Fellow (Aug 2015-present)
+Affiliate (Aug 2015-present)
 The Global Change Institute
 The University of Queensland
-St Lucia (Brisbane), QLD 4072
-Australia
+St Lucia, QLD, Australia

 ### Previous appointments
 ARC SuperScience Postdoctoral Research Fellow (2011-2015)
 The Global Change Institute
 The University of Queensland
-St Lucia (Brisbane), QLD 4072
+St Lucia, QLD 4072, Australia
-Australia
-Supervised by Prof. Peter Mumby

 Postdoctoral Research Associate (2010)
 Oceans Institute
 The University of Western Australia
-Crawley (Perth) WA 6009
-Australia
+Crawley, WA, Australia
-Supervised by Prof. Anya Waite